 Business car tax rates will also get a discount for those using electric vehicles.

-Currently, zero-emissions vehicles do not have to pay the £165 standard rate of road tax or the £335 supplement that car costing more than £40,000 are charged, but with the huge increase in such cars being purchased, the chancellor will be aware of Treasury predictions the drivers turning to electric cars could cost £7billion in lost tax revenues.
+Currently, zero-emissions vehicles do not have to pay the £165 standard rate of road tax or the £335 supplement that cars costing more than £40,000 are charged, but with the huge increase in such cars being purchased, the chancellor will be aware of Treasury predictions the drivers turning to electric cars could cost £7billion in lost tax revenues.

 Electric car road tax VED rates from April 2025